TransferMechanism¶

 - exception psyneulink.core.components.mechanisms.processing.transfermechanism.TransferError(message, component=None)¶

-- class psyneulink.core.components.mechanisms.processing.transfermechanism.TransferMechanism(default_variable=None, size=None, input_ports=None, function=None, noise=None, clip=None, integrator_mode=None, integrator_function=None, initial_value=None, integration_rate=None, on_resume_integrator_mode=None, termination_measure=None, termination_threshold=None, termination_comparison_op=None, output_ports=None, params=None, name=None, prefs=None, **kwargs)¶
+- class psyneulink.core.components.mechanisms.processing.transfermechanism.TransferMechanism(default_variable=None, input_shapes=None, input_ports=None, function=None, noise=None, clip=None, integrator_mode=None, integrator_function=None, initial_value=None, integration_rate=None, on_resume_integrator_mode=None, termination_measure=None, termination_threshold=None, termination_comparison_op=None, output_ports=None, params=None, name=None, prefs=None, **kwargs)¶

 Subclass of ProcessingMechanism that performs a simple transform of its input.
 See Mechanism for additional arguments and attributes.